krobelus/rate-experiments/README.md

 considered to be satisified by that assignment.
 Conversely, the negations of those literals are falsified by that assignment.
 Other literals are unassigned.
 If there are some unassigned literals, then the assignment is partial.
-If an assignment contains a literal in both polarities, this is a conflict, i.e., the assignment is inconsistent.
+We assume that an assignment never contains a literal in both polarities.
-TODO

 SAT Solving
 -----------